Hugo-coder-hjh/Hugo-coder-hjh/README.md

 - ⚡ Fun fact: ...
 -->

--🎓 Master Student at Upenn, Major in Computer Science(MCIT) -🔭 I’m currently working on a full-stack Photo & Video-sharing Social Network App -🌱 I’m currently learning React, Node Express, and MongoDB -🎆 Enthusiastic about the Full-stack Engineering
+🎓 Master Student at Upenn, Major in Computer Science(MCIT).
+🔭 I’m currently working on a full-stack Photo & Video-sharing Social Network App.
+🌱 I’m currently learning React, Node Express, and MongoDB.
+🎆 Enthusiastic about the Full-stack Engineering.
--⚡ Fun fact: Actually I have a double major in Biotechnology (Bioinformatics track) -👐 Reach out to me: jiahaohe@seas.upenn.edu
+⚡ Fun fact: Actually I have a double major in Biotechnology (Bioinformatics track).
+👐 Reach out to me: jiahaohe@seas.upenn.edu